173 Essential French Adjectives with Audio and Example Sentences

 Remember this nice little acronym: B-A-N-G-S.

+Okay, one more thing.
 We didn’t add this to the acronym, because there’s just no room for an F, unless you want to call it B-FANGS.
-Adjectives that are functional, as in they don’t really serve to describe, will go before the noun.
-Here’s a little list for you:
+Functional adjectives like autre (other) and plusieurs (several) also go before the noun.

-It Goes After the Noun If…
+Adjectives After the Noun

 So if we’re talking color, taste, personality, mood, nationality or religious affiliation, then they go after the noun.
 Basically, when in doubt, just remember BANGS, (or B-FANGS if you’re up for using a rapper name), and in all other cases, tack it after the noun.